dappros/ethora/README.md

 * DAO / charity governance - voting and crowd-funding via bots, governance tokens and DAO smart contracts
 * digital identity / KYC / pass app (NFT / QR based)

 Startups, communities and enterprises come to use Ethora engine so they can deliver their MVP (minimum viable product) app quickly, within DAYS as opposed to months or even years when building a similar functionality from scratch.
 This engine is fully production ready too, powering multiple projects live in Apple and Google appstores.
-Backend: comes with a generous free tier (Dappros Platform).
-Self-hosted (AWS marketplace) and enterprise-grade SLA options available.
-Experimental 'no backend' (Ethereum and Polygon) versions available too.

 ---